Woodworm Treatment Cost

 Before hiring a professional woodworm specialist, you should take a look at the following checklist:

-• Choose a specialist who knows the methods: boron, water-based, fumigation equipment, chemical agents, and other treatment options.
+• Do they have knowledge in all treatment methods?
+Choose a specialist who knows boron, water-based, fumigation equipment, chemical agents, and other treatment options.

-• If you require a fumigation treatment, you should check that the tradesperson holds an RSPH Level 3 Safe Use of Fumigants for the Management of Invertebrate Pests Units 1 or a BPCA Fumigation Diploma and relevant BPCA module certificate for the areas you intend to fumigate.
+• Are they qualified?
+If you require a fumigation treatment, check they hold an RSPH Level 3 Safe Use of Fumigants for the Management of Invertebrate Pests Units 1 or a BPCA Fumigation Diploma and relevant BPCA module certificate for the areas you intend to fumigate.

-• Make sure they have at least five years’ experience treating woodworm and are familiar with all forms of infestation (house longhorn beetle, furniture beetle, etc.).
+• How much experience do they have?
+Make sure they have lots of experience treating woodworm and are familiar with all forms of infestation (house longhorn beetle, furniture beetle, etc.).

-• Check that they have public liability insurance and employer’s liability insurance to protect you against any incidents during the treatment.
+• Are they experienced?
+Look for public liability insurance and employer’s liability insurance to protect you against any incidents during the treatment.

 FAQs